tilburgsciencehub/onboarding/README.md

 This repository contains information on how to get started working in our team at Tilburg Science Hub.

-## New to the team?

 **[Head over to our wiki](https://github.com/tilburgsciencehub/onboard/wiki)** and learn how to get started.

-## Project board using Scrum

-We plan tasks and get things done using the SCRUM methodology.
-Get started visiting the **[Projects](https://github.com/orgs/tilburgsciencehub/projects)** tab.

 ## Got questions?